lifegraph/graphbutton-wifly/README.md

 This will make a light on your Arduino blink and is a super basic test of whether everything is working.

-Next, in preparation for using the WiFly, download WiFly HQ by going to https://github.com/harlequin-tech/WiFlyHQ, clicking on the
-"zip" button, and then extracting the files into your Arduino libraries folder.

 ## Adding the Button

 You'll need to connect a button between digital pin 12 and ground on the Arduino as well.
 Pushing down this button will make the Arduino post to Facebook.